jlacar/aoc2015/README-Day18.md

             }
         }

 This tidied up the outer loop a little bit but only shifted noise into the inner loop.
-Still not clear enough but now I could see a way to reveal intent by extracting the `if-else` expression.
+The code still wasn't clear enough for my eyes to just glide over it.
+However, I could now see a way to reveal intent by extracting the `if-else` expression.

     private fun Grid.litAround(row: Int, col: Int): Int {
         val offsets = -1..1